redis/redis-doc/topics/sentinel.md

 are clients partitioned with the old master?

 Clients will be still able to write to Redis 3, the old master.
-When the partition will rejoin, Redis 3 will be turned into a slave of Redis 1, and all the data written during the partition will be lost.
+When the partition will rejoin, Redis 3 will be turned into a replica of Redis 1, and all the data written during the partition will be lost.

 Depending on your configuration you may want or not that this scenario happens: